zbrkic/non-compos-mentis/site/_posts/2017-10-24-couchbase-kubernetes.md

 I initially assumed that the prefix `couchbase` was only an example, and could be any string as long as the FQN is a DNS SRV name.
 That is not the case; it is not at all difficult to make it configurable in the [CouchbaseEnvironment](https://github.com/couchbase/couchbase-java-client/blob/master/src/main/java/com/couchbase/client/java/env/CouchbaseEnvironment.java), but the CB guys decided to hard code the `couchbase` prefix instead.

 {: .notice--info}
-If the CB client is running in the same K8S namespace, only `cb-svc` can be used with it without requiring the FQN.
+If the CB client is running in the same K8S namespace, only `cb-svc` can be used without requiring the FQN.

 Last but not the least, data persistence.
 After all, what good is a database that cannot persist data?
 Luckily, `StatefulSet` has first-class support for [Stable Storage](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#stable-storage).
 Since we are running a single-node CB cluster on a dedicated K8S node, we chose to go with a [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath).
 We did try [GlusterFS](https://www.gluster.org/) once, but it did not perform well under load, and we did not see the return on investment in fine-tuning it.
 In the future, if we loosen the restriction to run CB on a single K8S node, we can easily repopulate the data in a short time.
 For the period the data would not be available, the client would continue to return a degraded response.